ParkerFrame/MVCProject/CodeSnippets.md

 ```
 - Now create the database model by right clicking the Models folder and choosing Add | Class
 - Name it the table name
+	- Remember that columns named ID or with ID at the end of the name will be primary keys
+	- You can add the attribute `[DatabaseGenerated(DatabaseGeneratedOption.None)]` to turn off the system trying to maintain int primary keys
+	- Add the [Table] and [Key] annotations (along with other annotations)

 ```c#
 namespace BlowOut.Models